ITU-BDSA23-GROUP4/Chirp/Docs/Ai_help.md

 ### ChatGBT

 ChatGBT is one of the AI's that we have used through out the project for smaller questions.
 Theses questions range from C# code, refactoring of code, setup of docker or .NET projects.
-With the help from the AI we can ask questions and get quick response.
-There are somethings to consider when using ChatGBT the main thing will being the validity of the response.
+With the help from the AI we can ask questions and get quick response that can help us in the right direction.
+There are somethings to consider when using ChatGBT the main thing will being the validity of the response since we can't guarantee that it's right.

 ### Github CoPilot